-We report PEO revenues in accordance with current accounting guidance for revenue recognition and principal/agent considerations which requires us to report such revenues on a net basis because we are not the primary obligor for the services provided by our PEO clients to their customers pursuant to our PEO contracts.
-We present for comparison purposes the gross revenues and cost of revenues information for the years ended December 31, 2009 and 2008 set forth in the table below.
+We report PEO revenues on a net basis because we are not the primary obligor for the services provided by our PEO clients to their customers pursuant to our PEO contracts.
+We present for comparison purposes the gross revenues and cost of revenues information for the years ended December 31, 2010 and 2009 set forth in the table below.
 Although not in accordance with generally accepted accounting principles in the United States ("GAAP"), management believes this information is more informative as to the level of our business activity and more illustrative of how we manage our operations, including the preparation of our internal operating forecasts, because it presents our PEO services on a basis comparable to our staffing services.